jimmo/ncss-embedded/chapters/3-intro-electronics.md

 To build any electronic device, we need to have a way of sending power and signals between controllers, sensors and outputs.
 The way we send those signals is by sending electrons from one place to another, the movement of electrons through is circuit is called **current**.
 The units of current is amps (A), the more amps, the larger the number of electrons that are flowing.

 The way create a current is to apply a **voltage**, a difference in voltage between two points in a circuit will cause current to flow.
-Specifically, when we're talking about electronics (as opposed to chemistry), electrons flow along paths of positive voltage.
+Specifically, when we're talking about electronics (as opposed to chemistry), electrons flow along paths of positive voltage (i.e. from higher to lower voltage).
 The units of voltage are volts (V).

 We can draw an analogy between voltages and currents, and water pressures and flows.
 A voltage is like a water pressure.
 If there is a pressure difference between two points, water will flow (like current) between those two points to try and equalize those pressures.